sacredheartsc/selfhosted/roles/archive_server/README.md

 that takes a target hostname as the first argument (you can also pass additional arguments if needed).

-Plugin scripts are `chdir`ed to the destination directory prior to execution, so it's safe for them to simply write files to the current working directory.
+Plugin scripts are `chdir`'d to the destination directory prior to execution, so it's safe for them to simply write files to the current working directory.

 Each line in the archiver [config file](templates/etc/archiver.conf.j2) specifies